 Part A. Online collection of personal information

-ACARA’s public websites (no password protection) are hosted by organisations other than ACARA.
+ACARA’s public websites are hosted by organisations other than ACARA.
 Our two (2) service providers are:

 Both our service providers are contractually required to ensure the privacy of our online users is protected.

 When you visit any of our online platforms, our metric tools may collect the following information about your visit for statistical purposes:

 - server address;

 - top level domain name (for example .com, .gov, .au, .uk, etc.);

 - your internet service provider;

 - if you are connecting to our site from a state or territory department of education or a state education authority, the relevant state or territory;